choubeyji-git/Spark_Training/README.md

-This conatins tasks and coding related to hdfs
+This contains tasks and coding related to hdfs